isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Community Responsiveness/ISOMER_13.png">
 </div>
-<p>UPEC recognises the importance of proactive engagement with the community.
+<p>UPEC recognises the importance of proactive engagement with the community
-Through collaborative efforts with our partners, the unit aims to strengthen local connections and create lasting positive impacts.
+and strives to strengthen local connections through close collaboration with our partners to create lasting positive impacts.
 By engaging directly with the members of public, we not only raise awareness about CPR+AED but also foster a sense of unity and shared responsibility.
-This outreach enables us to work closely with various agencies to drive meaningful change across Singapore.</p>
-<p><u>National Roadshows</u>
-<br>National roadshows aim to raise awareness, enhance community resilience,
-and prepare the public for emergency situations.
-In partnership with agencies like the Ministry of Home Affairs' SGSecure, SAFRA's Total Defence engagement, and the People's Association's Community Resilience Day, we contribute by engaging the public through abridged CPR+AED hands-on sessions at the roadshows, further strengthening community preparedness and resilience.</p>
+This outreach enables us to work hand in hand with various agencies - such as the Ministry of Home Affairs' SGSecure, SAFRA's Total Defence engagement, and the People's Association's Community Resilience Day - to drive meaningful change across Singapore.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Community Responsiveness/ISOMER_2_08.png">
 </div>